-It is proposed that the Board of Directors shall consist of eight (8) members for the coming year.
-Management intends to place before the AGM, for approval, with or without modification, a resolution fixing the Board of Directors at eight (8) members for the ensuing year.
-The number of nominees presented by management at the meeting will be eight (8) nominees.
+We propose that the Board of Directors consist of nine (9) members for the coming year.
+Management intends to place before the AGM, for approval, with or without modification, a resolution fixing the Board of Directors at nine (9) members for the ensuing year.